blehman/datasciencecoursera/get_clean_data/assignment1/README.md

 combine all training data into one dataset

-label set
+mark this set
 ##COMBINE TEST AND TRAINING SET
 subset1: extract data that contains mean or std

-save subset1
+save subset1 (uses grep and subsetting)

-average of each variable for each activity and each subject
+average of each variable for each activity and each subject (uses melt and dcast)

+save reshape1